 We welcomed parents to join us for our Walk in the Woods Week, fortunately the very damp weather did not dampen our spirits but added to all the adventures rain creates in the park.
 Lots of puddles resulted in lots of muddy children and parents!
 For our annual planting week, we invited grandparents to join us, the children really enjoyed grandparents coming along to nursery.
 We all learnt lots of new planting tips from some very experienced green fingered grandparents, this was a fabulous success and the sun shone too.

 The garden area looks very bright and colourful and we are now looking forward to seeing the fruits, vegetables and herbs grow.

 We have welcomed both parents and grandparents to help with our annual planting week and for Mother’s Day our lovely mums were invited for afternoon tea.
-We also welcomed some new children and parents to Little Oaks.
+We also welcomed some new children and parents to Nonsuch Park Forest School.

 For our Father’s Day celebrations, we invited our Daddy’s into nursery for a pizza making morning, we had many dads who came along to make pizzas with their children.
 The sun shone, and the pizzas were enjoyed around the fire circle.

 Our PTA Quiz Night in March 2019 was a great success, many parents and family friends joined us at Cheam Parochial rooms for an evening of fun and laughter, we enjoyed a Fish and Chip supper.
 This event managed to raise over £500, which is already being used to provide the children with yellow puddle suits.
 We are in the process of purchasing a water play feature along with large scale weighing equipment, these will support the children’s mathematical exploration.